p-cn/pt1/content/index.md

 ---

+##### 2025-08-19
+I used to revisit our favorite conversations, chasing the feelings I had the first time.
+Even as they lost their spark, I kept going.
+Now I question what unhealed part of me allowed that behavior to linger.
 ##### 2025-08-18
 He told me that one day I would be able to see the world in a better way and I would be at peace.
-I didn't expect that there could be peace but the world didn't get any better.
+I didn't expect that there could be peace but the world didn't get any better.<br>
-I raged on indestructible things and it did me no good.
+I raged on indestructible things and it did me no good.<br>
 Am I one person out of many even when I matter the most?
 ##### 2025-08-16
 Now that I see people though the lens of a inquirer, as in, "What can I learn about this person's motives?", I found interaction not as troublesome nor heavy.
 It doesn't mean that I like people any better, I just hate myself for others' flaws less.